Out-of-control wildfires scorch Texas Panhandle and briefly shut down nuclear weapons facility

 The weather forecast provided some hope for firefighters — cooler temperatures, less wind and possibly rain on Thursday.
 But for now, the situation was dire in some areas.

-The Smokehouse Creek Fire in Hutchinson County burned nearly 470 square miles (1,200 square kilometers), according to an update early Wednesday from the Texas A&M Forest Service.
-That is more than twice its size since the fire sparked Monday.
+The Smokehouse Creek Fire in Hutchinson County burned nearly 800 square miles (2,070 square kilometers), according to an update early Wednesday from the Texas A&M Forest Service.
+That is five times the size it was on Monday, when it sparked.

 As the evacuation orders mounted Tuesday, county and city officials live-streamed on Facebook and tried to answer questions from panicked residents.
 Officials implored them to turn on their cellphones’ emergency alerts and be ready to evacuate immediately.